Uryzmaeg

-Uryzmaeg (Iron: Уырызмæг, Digorian: Орæзмæг, Урузмæг, Adyghe: Орзэмэд/Озырмэс, Kabardian: Уэзырмэс, Chechen: Орзми, Ingush: Урузман, Abkhazian/Abaza: Уазырмас, Karachay-Balkar: Ёрюзмек) is the hero of the Nart saga of the peoples of the Caucasus, son of Akhsartag and Dzerassae.
+Uryzmaeg is the hero of the Nart saga of the peoples of the Caucasus, son of Akhsartag and Dzerassae.

 In the Nart saga

 Birth of Uryzmaeg and Haemyts

 Akhsartag descended to the bottom of the sea after a dove that stole magical apples from the Narts' garden, discovered that it was Dzerassae, healed and married her, leaving her pregnant afterwards.
 Then the hero, through a tragic misunderstanding committed suicide by killing his brother.
 The wife returned to her father's house and lived there.

 When her pregnancy became apparent, her mother advised her to go live on Nart hill, she obeyed and when she arrived in the village, she behaved like a daughter-in-law towards her father-in-law, which aroused the curiosity of the peasants.
 The sisters-in-law went to find out, but she did not reveal her identity, nor did she reveal it to the village elders.
 Dzerassae took one of the elders aside and revealed her identity to her as she was led to the Akhsartag Tower.
 Refusing to go upstairs to the stable of the tower she gave birth to two sons, who were named Uryzmaeg and Haemyts.